Alexandria's founded by Alexander

 The road ends at the harbor from where the day tourists are taken by glass-bottom boats to visit the sunken remains on the north side of Kekova Island, which I saw when I sailed the Lycian Coast with Peter Sommer Travels.
 There is plenty of activity in the local dry docks where seasoned craftsmen are hammering and soldering to get their vessels in shape for the upcoming season.
 I walk through the sand that the Lycian winds have blown into Andriake harbor over the past centuries, turning it into a swampy area with plenty of waterfowl.

 It is easy finding the Granary that Hadrian built here when he visited Myra in 131 AD, although there is no actual path leading to it.
 After passing the remains of uninspiring walls amidst the bushes, I come to an open space revealing the building on the higher side of the slope.
-This Granary or Horrea is composed of nine successive rooms that could hold 6,000 cubic meters of grain.
+This Granary or Horrea comprises nine successive rooms that could hold 6,000 cubic meters of grain.
 Each chamber inside the building is connected to the next, while each has its own wide entrance door to the outside also.
 There must have been massive locks on these doors, considering the empty space in the side wall where the bolt fitted in.
 The façade and the partition walls are built with rectangular blocks, but the more sturdy polygonal technique was used for the back wall.
 Looking closely, I discover the bust of Hadrian and his wife Sabina still in place above the central room.
 Between the square guardhouses that frame the façade at each end, I also find the reliefs depicting the dreams of the warehouse keeper who served here in the 5th century AD.
 One of the door lintels shows a relief of shields and spears.
 Protruding blocks may have held decorative statues between the windows above (that must have provided the necessary ventilation).

 Andriake does not look much today, but in antiquity, it was a chief port for Egyptian vessels on their way to Rome.
 Egypt was the breadbasket of the Roman Empire, so Andriake was a major transshipment port for grain from Alexandria.
 Like the bay of Iasos in Western Turkey, Andriake harbor could be closed off by a strong chain.